shvchk/padavan-builder/README.md

 podman run --rm --ulimit nofile=9000 -it -v "$HOME":/tmp/trx padavan bash /opt/container.sh
 ```

-This will start from selecting your router model.
-Built `trx` will be in your in your Linux home directory.
+This will start with selecting your router model.
+Built `trx` will be in your Linux home directory.
 If you use WSL, you can then move `trx` to `C:/Users/Public/Downloads/padavan`:

 ```sh
 mv "$HOME"/*trx /mnt/c/Users/Public/Downloads/padavan